 Sexaholics Anonymous-This link provides information on the organization, sexaholics anonymous.
 This group uses community organization to find solutions to the problems of lust, sex, and pornography addiction.
 Anyone struggling with a sexual addiction should seek help for their compulsion before it is too late.

 Texas Sex Offender Program– This link provides information on the Texas Sex Offender Program.
 This program seeks to protect the public by publicly registering sex offenders.
 The Texas Department of Public Safety provides information on the process of registering as a sex offender and frequently asked questions.

-If you have been charged with exposure to a child in Harris County, it is in your best interest to contact The Gonzalez Law Group, PLLC to help you through the legal process.
-The Lawyers at The Gonzalez Law Group, PLLC will use their experience, knowledge, and resources to fight for you and help get the best possible result for your case.
+If you have been charged with exposure to a child in Harris County, it is in your best interest to contact The Gonzalez Law Group to help you through the legal process.
+The Lawyers at our firm will use their experience, knowledge, and resources to fight for you and help get the best possible result for your case.
 You don’t have to feel ashamed about your legal defense.
 You deserve a chance at redemption, especially if you feel like you have been falsely accused.
-If you live in Harris County including Friendswood, Pearland, Seabrook, League City, La Porte, Galena Park, Baytown, and any other surrounding area contact The Gonzalez Law Group, PLLC at (832) 530-4070 today.
+If you live in Harris County including Friendswood, Pearland, Seabrook, League City, La Porte, Galena Park, Baytown, and any other surrounding area contact The Gonzalez Law Group at (832) 530-4070 today.